funRiceGenes/funRiceGenes.github.io/_posts/OS/T/2015-01-20-OsTPL~ASP1~OsLIS-L1.md

     + Histological analysis revealed that OsLIS-L1 regulates the cell proliferation in the first internode under the panicle
     + OsLIS-L1 encoding a lissencephaly type-1-like protein with WD40 repeats is required for plant height and male gametophyte formation in rice
     + Here, we report the cloning and functional characterization of a novel rice gene OsLIS-L1 (Lissencephaly type-1-like 1), which is required for normal fertility and the first internode elongation
+    + These results suggest that ASP1 and FON2 synergistically regulate stem cell maintenance in rice
+    + Taken together, our results suggest that TPL-like corepressor activity plays a crucial role in meristem maintenance, and that stem cell proliferation is properly maintained via the cooperation of ASP1 and FON2
+    + Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.
+    + In the fon2 asp1 double mutant, the inflorescence was severely affected, resulting in bifurcation of the main axis (rachis), a phenotype that has not previously been reported

 * **Connection**
+    + __FON2~FON4~TG1__, __OsTPL~ASP1~OsLIS-L1__, [Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.%5BTitle%5D),  In this study, through genetic enhancer analysis, we found that loss of function of ABERRANT SPIKELET AND PANICLE1 (ASP1), encoding an Arabidopsis TOPLESS (TPL)-like transcriptional corepressor, enhances the fon2 flower phenotype, which displayed an increase in floral organ number
+    + __FON2~FON4~TG1__, __OsTPL~ASP1~OsLIS-L1__, [Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.%5BTitle%5D),  In the fon2 asp1 double mutant, the inflorescence was severely affected, resulting in bifurcation of the main axis (rachis), a phenotype that has not previously been reported
+    + __FON2~FON4~TG1__, __OsTPL~ASP1~OsLIS-L1__, [Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.%5BTitle%5D),  The stem cells showed marked overproliferation in fon2 asp1, resulting in extreme enlargement and splitting of the inflorescence meristem
+    + __FON2~FON4~TG1__, __OsTPL~ASP1~OsLIS-L1__, [Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.%5BTitle%5D),  These results suggest that ASP1 and FON2 synergistically regulate stem cell maintenance in rice
+    + __FON2~FON4~TG1__, __OsTPL~ASP1~OsLIS-L1__, [Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcriptional corepressor ASP1 and CLV-like signaling regulate meristem maintenance in rice.%5BTitle%5D),  Taken together, our results suggest that TPL-like corepressor activity plays a crucial role in meristem maintenance, and that stem cell proliferation is properly maintained via the cooperation of ASP1 and FON2

 [//]: # * **Key figures**